Thinking in Fields - A Primer for Implicit Modeling

 Binary and Piecewise Constant Fields

 It is possible to create binary fields, which, by convention, are zero everywhere outside and on the surface and one everywhere inside of the surface of an object.
 These fields can be very useful for masking off regions in space to limit the scope of a downstream operation.
 For example, you might wish to apply geometry edits strictly within certain regions without applying them elsewhere.
-If speaking in loose terms, it is like saying “perform an operation in all of these positions, but do not perform the operation anywhere else.”
+This is like saying “perform an operation in all of these positions, but do not perform the operation anywhere else.”

 Similar to binary fields, it can be useful to create constant fields.
 Typically, these fields have one user-defined value inside and on the object, and either the same or a different user-specified values outside of the object.
 For example, you could create a field that has scalar values of 3 inside and on the surface of the object and a value of 5 outside the object.
 These fields can be useful for setting, for example, thicknesses of lattice elements in different regions.